Flyers’ Yandle ties NHL Iron Man mark at 964 straight games

 Yandle can become the NHL Iron Man on the road Tuesday against the New York Islanders.

-Jarvis, a senior advisor for the Vancouver Canucks, said Monday he planed to call Yandle and congratulate him on the streak.
+Jarvis, a senior adviser for the Vancouver Canucks, said Monday he planned to call Yandle and congratulate him on the streak.

 ”I just commend him.
 I think the streak is a real tribute to his character, his commitment, his love of the game to be in there every night,” Jarvis said.